Start by revoking dapps access to your wallet on Ethereum, Binance Smart Chain, and Polygon

-- Click the “Connect to Web3” button, to connect Etherscan to your wallet active in Metamask.
+- Click the “Connect to Web3” button to connect Etherscan to your active wallet in Metamask.

 - Once connected, you can click the “Revoke” button on the right side to make sure a certain dapp no longer has access to your wallet.
 Keep in mind, there are gas fees involved in revoking access.
 However, the choice between spending $5 or losing $5,000 is presumably pretty easy.

 Getting your wallet drained is a bad experience and might set you back thousands of dollars.
 Reviewing and revoking tokens via any of the tools mentioned above is an effective way to protect your wallets from scammers.
 Adding another weapon to your arsenal in the battle against scammers.

 DappRadar offers users a wide yet in-depth data-based perspective on top projects in the web3 space.
 Navigate through the DappRadar Rankings to learn what’s trending in DeFi, crypto, NFTs, games & more.